jakeheis/SwiftCLI/MIGRATION.md

 public protocol CommandArgumentParser
 public protocol OptionParser
 ```
 If you wish to replace the default implementations of any of these, just implement their respective functions on your own type and update CLI with your custom implementations.
+See https://github.com/jakeheis/SwiftCLI/blob/master/README.md#customization for more information.